DASPRiD/jsonapi-deserialize-rs/README.md

 When using the macro, you must have an `id` field on your struct with a `String` type.
 Any other fields are considered either attributes or relationships.

+All attributes in a struct must implement Serde's `Deserialize` trait.

 ### Resource type

 By default, the resource type for a struct will be derived from the struct name, converted to snake_case.
 To override